Accessible hyperbolic components in anti-holomorphic dynamics: Introduction

 The accessible hyperbolic components in Theorem~\ref{thm:main} are centered at real parameters and accumulates to the anti-Chebyshev map $f_{-2}$.
 We can numerically see the decorations of the ``baby tricorn-like set'' centered at such a hyperbolic component converge to truncated dyadic parameter rays of the tricorn.
 Also in the phase space for a parameter in the baby tricorn-like set, the decorations attached to the small Julia set are also converge to truncated dyadic dynamical rays (see Figure~\ref{fig:decorations}).

 We in fact use such a convergence in the phase space to prove the accessibility.

-The structure of the paper is as follows: In Section~\ref{sec:preliminaries}, we recall basic facts on the dynamics of anti-holomorphic quadratic polynomials, especially on parabolic maps and their bifurcations, and prove a sufficient condition for accessibility (Theorem~\ref{thm:accessibility}).
-In Section~\ref{sec:scaling limit}, we prove that there exists a sequence of critically finite parameters $c_n \to \hat{c} = -2$, such that up to scaling, the family $\{f_{c_n+t}^n(z)\}$ converges to the original family $\{f_t(z)\}$ locally uniformly (Theorem~\ref{thm:scaling limit}).
+The structure of the paper is as follows: In Section~\ref{sec:preliminaries}, we recall basic facts on the dynamics of anti-holomorphic quadratic polynomials, especially on parabolic maps and their bifurcations, and using Fatou coordinate, we prove a sufficient condition for accessibility (Theorem~\ref{thm:accessibility}) in terms of the \emph{critical Ecalle height}.

+In Section~\ref{sec:scaling limit}, we prove that there exists a sequence of critically finite parameters $c_n \to \hat{c} = -2$, such that up to scaling, the family $\{f_{c_n+t}^{2n+3}(z)\}$ converges to the original family $\{f_t(z)\}$ locally uniformly (Theorem~\ref{thm:scaling limit}) on the whole complex plane.
 This is a simple modification of the classical fact for the holomorphic case (see \cite{MR810493}, \cite{MR816367} and \cite{MR1765082}).

-To show the exponential convergence of decorations to truncated dyadic rays, we need a concrete construction for hybrid conjugacies of renormalizations; we give precise construction of polynomial-like restrictions in Section~\ref{sec:poly-like} and hybrid conjugacies in Section~\ref{sec:straightening}.
+To show the exponential convergence of decorations to truncated dyadic rays as $c_n \to \hat{c}$, we need a concrete construction for hybrid conjugacies of renormalizations; we give precise constructions of polynomial-like restrictions in Section~\ref{sec:poly-like} and hybrid conjugacies in Section~\ref{sec:straightening}.
 In Section~\ref{sec:qc estimate}, we show the hybrid conjugacies just constructed converge to the identity as $n \to \infty$ exponentially fast.
-In Section~\ref{sec:Boettcher}, we define a ``quasiconformal B\"ottcher coordinate'' for renormalizations.
+In Section~\ref{sec:Boettcher}, we define a ``quasiconformal B\"ottcher coordinate'' for renormalizations and show that it converges exponentially to the identity in an fundamental annulus.
 In Section~\ref{sec:approx J} we apply a result by Rivera-Letelier \cite{MR1880905} on convergence of filled Julia sets at semihyperbolic map to show that the decorations of the small filled Julia set converge to (truncated) dyadic dynamical rays exponentially fast.

-In Section~\ref{sec:Fatou estimate}, we show the exponential convergence of the Fatou coordinate for a specific parameter.
-Finally in Section~\ref{sec:proof}, we gather all the estimates to show the accessibility.
-The key fact is that while we have exponential convergence for everything, the decorations (which are exponentially close to truncated dyadic rays) grow only linearly in terms of the number of iteration (or equivalently the Green potential).
+In Section~\ref{sec:Fatou estimate}, we show the exponential convergence of the Fatou coordinate for a specific parameter, which is necessary to check the sufficient condition in Theorem~\ref{thm:accessibility}.